Trenz-Electronic/TE060X-GigaBee-Reference-Designs/README.markdown

 ## GigaBee_UDP_Datalogger
-* hardware: Trenz Electronic GigaBee XC6SLX45
+Hardware: Trenz Electronic GigaBee XC6SLX45

-* development environment: Xilinx ISE XMP v13.1
+development environment: Xilinx ISE XMP v13.1

-This project demonstrates how to use GigaBee board together with baseboard equipped by ethernet connector as a data logger with 16 digital inputs and output in form of broadcast UDP ethernet packets transmitted to Gigabit Ethernet network (Gigabit only.
-Doesn't work for 100Mbps.).
+This project demonstrates how to use the GigaBee module with its baseboard (equipped with an ethernet connector) as a data logger with 16 digital inputs and 16 digital outputs.
+Broadcast UDP packets are transmitted to a Gigabit Ethernet network.

+Gigabit Ethernet only design, it does not work with 100 megabit Ethernet.

 ## GigaBee_XC6SLX-MIG
-* hardware: Trenz Electronic GigaBee XC6SLX
+Hardware: Trenz Electronic TE0600) GigaBee XC6SLX

-* reference design: Modified Memory Interface Generator 3.61 project to fit GigaBee
+Reference design: Memory Interface Generator 3.61 project ported to TE0600 (GigaBee)

-* development environment: Xilinx ISE PN v12.4
+Development environment: Xilinx ISE PN v12.4

 - - -
 **Projects under active development - not recomended for new users**